SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_CDM-570A_SNMP.md

 The **CDM-570** is a Comtech EF Data's entry-level satellite modems and operates at L-band and includes support for externally connected Block Upconverters (BUCs) and Low-Noise Block Downcoverters (LNBs).

-This driver implements the available parameters present in the device's MIB.
-The driver layout is implemented as much as possible like the device's web interface.
+This connector implements the available parameters present in the device's MIB.
+The connector layout is implemented as much as possible like the device's web interface.
 There are some menus that are not present because they are not available in the MIB and there are some functions that are present in the MIB but not in the web interface.

 ## About